SpringRole/sv-us-docs/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-oldPasswordHash| string | Hash of the Old password. newPasswordHash| string | Hash of the New password.
+password| string | Hash of the password.